Philip-Norell/Portfolio/_includes/Rest_Endpoint_Data_Pipeline.md

 <b>About:</b> This tool was inspired by the huge amount of readily available data distributed across municipal and county REST endpoints.
-I recognized recently that such data would be worth an incredible amount if packaged and delivered correctly, so I created this script to scrape public Esri REST directories and pipe them directly into my personal Postgres/PostGIS database.
+I recognized recently that such data would be incredibly valuable if packaged and delivered correctly, so I created this script to scrape public Esri REST directories and pipe them directly into my personal Postgres/PostGIS database.

 <b>Method:</b>
 This script uses a recursive method to identify all available layers with a REST directory and add them to a dictionary.
 This dictionary is then used as an input for ETL from geojson directly into PostGIS.